Timeline of R. Kelly’s life and career

-R&B singer R. Kelly has been charged with aggravated sexual abuse involving multiple victims dating back to 1998, marking the latest charges against a man trailed for decades by lurid rumors.
+R&B singer R. Kelly, long trailed by lurid rumors, has been charged with aggravated sexual abuse involving multiple victims dating back two decades.
 A timeline of his life and career:

 — Jan.
 8, 1967: Robert Sylvester Kelly is born in Chicago to Joann Kelly, a school teacher.
 R. Kelly is third of four children and lives with his family in Chicago's housing projects.
 Little is known about his father.